BjorHart/test1/RuntimePythonForTwin/README.md

 <a name="of3"></a>
 ## Known Challenges and Improvements
 1. The logged stress data are overwritten if the script is stopped and re-run, this extends to the accumulated damage calculation.
 In order to cope with the case of stopped simulation, this needs to be adressed for the accurate continued damage calculation.
-2. The stress data from the ROM compared to Ansys rigid dynamics result with identical output can be seen in the figure below.
+2. The stress data from the ROM compared to Ansys rigid dynamics result with identical input can be seen in the figure below.
 Not flawless!
 3. A discovery was made that if the braccio stops at the 0 degree position for all joints, the stress data will stabilize before starting to osccillate, the reason for this has not been determined.
-4. Remaining lifetime calculation is based on a total lifetime that is randomly chosen.
+4. Remaining lifetime calculation a dummy calculation for display purposes.

 ### Disclaimer
-The code in this folder was entirely or partly copied from previous EDR work and/or other online sources.
+The code in this folder was entirely or partly copied from previous EDR Medeso work and/or other online sources.